StevenABrown/OTest/README.txt

 <your_account_number>/orders, displays open trades, closes the open trade, and then
 displays streaming quotes from https://stream-fxpractice.oanda.com/v1/prices?accountId=
 <your_account_number>&instruments=EUR_USD.
 All output is to the screen in a Windows
 console window, and to output.txt.
+Version 1.42 closes oldest trade in list obtained from server, instead of newest trade.

 Compiler and Project Settings